neoforged/Documentation/docs/items/armor.md

         DataComponents.EQUIPPABLE,
         // Sets the slot that this item can be equipped to.
         Equippable.builder(EquipmentSlot.HELMET)
-            // Determines the sound played when equipping this armor.
+            // Determines the sound played when equipping this item.
             // This is wrapped with a Holder.
             // Defaults to SoundEvents#ARMOR_EQUIP_GENERIC.
             .setEquipSound(SoundEvents.ARMOR_EQUIP_GENERIC)